Camp at Adobe Meadows |

 (1862 - 1866), Visalia

-A CA Cavalry post (crude huts and tents) located one mile north of the then town center.
-Established to put down seccesionist sentiments among the local populace, and also possible Indian uprisings.
-Moved in 1865 about one mile northeast of the original site.
-The original site is occupied by the Visalia ice plant at Race and Santa Fe Streets.
+A CA Volunteer Cavalry post (crude huts and tents) located one mile north of the then town center.
+Established mainly to put down seccesionist sentiments among the local populace, and also possible Indian uprisings.
+Also known as Post at Visalia.
+The post was moved in 1865 about one mile northeast of the original site.
+The original site is marked, and occupied by the Visalia ice plant at Race and Santa Fe Streets.
 The second site is unmarked in the vicinity of Ben Maddox Way and Houston Avenue.

 (1871), near Porterville